VideshLoya/RouteBook/README.md

 # RouteBook

-A single platform to publish and share routes for roadtrips – use and publish the best routes across the world with many interesting places, photos, ratings & reviews.
+A single platform to publish and share routes for roadtrips – share and publish the best routes across the world with many interesting places, photos, ratings & reviews.

 # Features
- * Authentication:
+# Authentication:

 User login with username and password

 # Authorization:

-One cannot manage posts and view user profile without being authenticated

-One cannot edit or delete posts and comments created by other users
+*One cannot manage posts and view user profile without being authenticated *One cannot edit or delete posts and comments created by other users

 # Manage campground posts with basic functionalities: